This post was updated November 2019.

 The resurgence of vinyl records means that manufacturing, releasing, and distributing an album on 12″ and 7″ vinyl is – once again – a viable option for your independent release.
 We’re thrilled to be part of the return of this medium; vinyl harkens to the origins of Disc Makers, after all.
 And renewing the debate over analog vs. digital recording in an age obsessed with technology and expedience is what we audiophiles live for.

 Whatever your reasons for releasing an album or single on vinyl, there are realities to come to terms with, particularly the fact that the “art and science” of mastering and manufacturing has a lot more to do with art when it comes to vinyl records.

 Producing quality records on vinyl requires experience, skill, and know-how, and ultimately means more compromises when it comes to reproducing your source material.
-It’s also important to understand that vinyl manufacturing relies on unique production facilities, which currently translates to much longer production schedules when manufacturing vinyl records, compared to CDs.
+It’s also important to understand that vinyl manufacturing relies on unique production facilities, which can translate to longer production schedules when manufacturing vinyl records, compared to CDs.

 How does vinyl work?

 Sound is the vibration of particles across a medium – air and water, for instance – in the form of waves.
 In 1877, Thomas Edison first developed a way to imprint this information onto tinfoil by etching the electrical signal of a sound wave with a needle.
 Then, by reversing the process, the recorded information was played, rather faintly, through a horn.

-A decade later, Emile Berliner used the same principles, recording to a rubber disc, and then shellac – the predecessor of the vinyl used for modern-day release.
+A decade later, Emile Berliner used the same principles, recording to a rubber disc, and then shellac – the predecessor of the vinyl used for modern-day releases.

 While Edison originally envisioned the phonograph being used as a recording device for dictation and teaching, Berliner’s gramophone introduced the era of the recorded musical album, providing a way to mass produce recordings for people to play on systems in their homes.
 The process is similar to how records are enjoyed today.